brombres/Rogue/README.md

 Rogue is released under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 # About
-Rogue was created by Abe Pralle in 2015.
-Abe Pralle and Murphy McCauley lead Rogue's design and development.
+Rogue was created by Brom Bresenham in 2015.
+Brom Bresenham and Murphy McCauley lead Rogue's design and development.